 SPF (sun protection factor) Number representing the amount of sun something blocks.
-For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (1 hour), SPF 4 should let you stay out four times as long, and so on.
+For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (one hour), SPF 4 should let you stay out four times as long, and so on.

 spherical A contact lens design that is like a sphere and is fairly common; in contrast, toric lenses for astigmatism are football-shaped and are less common.

 spots Small, cloudy specks in the eye that become noticeable when they fall in the line of sight.
 Read our spots and floaters article.

 spring hinge Type of hinge on eyeglass frames that is more flexible than a regular hinge, making the frames more durable.